kragen/dernocua/text/lao-yuxi.md

 Many of them were terrible, even ridiculous.
 Some were good.
 But the best painting of all was the one in the Emperor’s hand.

 The Hongwu Emperor was ashamed.
-He left in silence with the twenty-minute painting on which the painter Lao had spent three years of his life, and returned to Nanjing.
+Silent, he left with the twenty-minute painting on which the painter Lao had spent three years of his life, and he returned to Nanjing.
 For the rest of his life the painting was his most precious possession.